Fengli-Su/cse2122/homework/homework-ll.markdown

 Be careful not to type ">" by mistake, or you'll erase the contents of the file you're trying to read from.
 Your program should recognise the keywords push_back, print and sorted_insert and call appropriate functions.
 The final print should print in following format.

 5-10-20-25-30-40-45
+Please do not print anything else other than the "-" separated linked list.

 Be careful of the corner cases.
 <ul>